 Ningaloo Reef - Whale Sharks and Humpbacks

 Ningaloo Reef is most famous for swimming with whale sharks and manta rays.
-Since 2016 humpback whale tours are also offered.
+Since 2016 humpback whale tours are also offered from Exmouth.
 April, July, and late September are the busiest months because of Australian holidays.
 Continue reading to figure out the best time for your visit to Exmouth.

 Seasons | Whale Sharks - Humpback Whales - Manta Rays

 Tours are offered from August to October.
 One of the largest population migrates from the feeding grounds in Antarctica to their calving grounds in the Kimberley region.
 Safety always first, but if it is possible, you may experience a truly unique interaction with these magnificent whales.
 We booked the humpback tour for two days in September, and both days were exceptional.
-This massive big whales came up close, just below and watching us.
+Words cannot describe this mind-blowing days out on the sea.
+This massive big whales came up close, just below and the baby was watching us.
 One circled us twice; These were the best whale trips we ever did in our entire life.
 Humpbacks are peaceful, curious, and often coming up close.
 The water temp was really cold in the deep sea below 20°C.

 Usually, the very best month of the year is August, where you may spot whale sharks and humpbacks as well.
 However, 2019 was different at Ningaloo.
 There were just two sightings of whale sharks in the first three weeks.